robertutterback/config/README.md

  * CON: Less flexibility?
 Sometimes I may actually want to copy files, not just symlink.
 * Increase portability
  1. Support for Cygwin would be nice.
+ 2. Also FreeBSD, if I ever get around to actually using my FreeBSD laptop.